Using Airline Credit Cards to Score Premium Travel Awards

 Why You Should Use Your Reward Credit Cards for Premium Awards

 Using a reward credit card is all about maximizing your return on each dollar spent.
-I hold credit cards that return 2% cash back on all spending, and some with even higher rates of return on certain purchases, so I know that any miles earned should be worth at least two cents.
+I hold credit cards that return up to 6% cash back on certain categories of spending and at least double miles on all other purchases.

 Now let’s look at how most airlines price their tickets in miles and in dollars.
 A domestic round trip award ticket in economy class can require as little as 25,000 miles, but those tickets are very hard to find.
 Most likely, any award available at the lowest mileage rate will sell for about $250-$500, with rare exceptions.
 Therefore, I am only receiving only about 1–2 cents in value for my domestic economy awards.
 A typical economy class ticket to Europe sells for between $1,000 and $2,000 depending on the destination and the time of year I am traveling, yet the award will only require 50,000 miles at the lowest levels.
 Now I am receiving a more substantial 2-4 cents in value per mile spent.
 The same ticket in Business class will cost between $4,000 and $8,000, yet most domestic carriers will charge only 100,000 miles for the award.
 All of the sudden, I am earning a remarkable 4-8 cents in value for each mile redeemed, and by extension, each dollar charged to the typical rewards credit card.

 Cardholders can further increase their returns by using a card that earns extra miles.
 Many cards offer mileage bonuses on broad categories of transactions, like double points on gas and groceries.
 In addition, nearly all airline cards offer double miles for purchases with their affiliated carrier.
 When I use my credit card to earn double miles, and those miles are redeemed for premium class international awards, I end up with an astonishing 8-16 cents in value returned per dollar spent.